rotemorb/bigabid/README.md

 In order to run the project:
-- Browse here https://github.com/dmajkic/redis/downloads and download Redis Stable (6.*)
+- Browse here https://github.com/dmajkic/redis/downloads and download Redis
 - Once downloaded, browse to the 64bit folder, and run redis-server.
 The server should now run locally.
 - First run "npm install" to install the packages in package.json.